berkeley-scf/tutorial-databases/db-management.md

 ## 1.3 Data cleaning

-The problem in this example with importing into SQLite is the presence of double quote (") characters that are not meant to delineate strings but are actually part of a field.
+A problem in this example with importing from the data files into SQLite as above is the presence of double quote (") characters that are not meant to delineate strings but are actually part of a field.
 In this case probably the easiest thing is simply to strip out those quotes from UNIX.
 Here we use `sed` to search and replace to create versions of the input files that don’t have the quotes.

 ``` bash
 for file in $(ls *gz); do